eSports Viewership Statistics 2025 – Audience Growth Data

 Source: esportearnings

-Due to the interesting and engaging gameplay, Fortnite has been streamed for over 60 million hours as of 2024.
+Due to the interesting and engaging gameplay, Fortnite has been streamed for over 60 million hours.

 Owing to the grand fan base, Fortnite Esports tournament players also make a good amount of money from the large pool prizes.